 - Search databases like LLBA (available through www.library.ucla.edu) for terms like iterat, directional, etc. (you may need to add phonolog as an additional keyword) - Search scholar.google.com - Follow up an example from the readings - Think about phenomena/languages you're familiar with and see if anything comes to mind - 2.
 Track down the primary source of the data.
 The source you find using the above tips will probably be a secondary source-i.e., it discusses already-published data.
-The primary source will report fieldwork or the intuitions of the native-speaker author. - 3.
+And the source cited in the work you find may itself be another secondary source.
+You will have to keep working backwards until you get to a real primary source, which will report fieldwork or the intuitions of the native-speaker author. - 3.
 Read the secondary source for the theoretical claim, but use the primary source for data.
 Be vigilant: the secondary source may misreport or misinterpret the facts; or, when you see the full data an alternative description may become apparent. - 4.
 Optional: if you want to, you can check data with or get new data from a native speaker (including yourself, if applicable). - 5.
 Determine and explore the theoretical implications of the phenomenon. - Can the phenomenon, as described, be dealt with in Classic OT?
 In SPE?
-(If the answer to both questions is 'yes, unproblematically', then this not the right phenomenon!) - Why exactly is the phenomenon problematic for OT/SPE (or both)? - Are there modifications that could be made to the problematic theory to accommodate the phenomenon? - Is there an alternative description/analysis that makes the phenomenon unproblematic (this is where carefully reading the primary source can pay off)?
+(If the answer to both questions is 'yes, unproblematically', then this not the right phenomenon!) - Why exactly is the phenomenon problematic for OT/SPE (or both)? - Are there modifications that could be made to the theory to accommodate the phenomenon? - Is there an alternative description/analysis that makes the phenomenon unproblematic (this is where carefully reading the primary source can pay off)?

 Here's an example concerning iterativity, following Aaron Kaplan's recent dissertation work.
-Suppose some language is claimed to have a rule $a \rightarrow i / iC{0}$, and the rule fails to self-feed (is non-iterative): /ibaka/ \rightarrow [ibika], instead of [ibiki].
+Suppose some language is claimed to have a rule $a \rightarrow i$ / iC{0} , and the rule fails to self-feed (is non-iterative): /ibaka/ \rightarrow [ibika], instead of [ibiki].
 This is problematic for Classic OT, because the MARK>>FAITH ranking iC0a>>IDENT(hi) that causes the rule to apply to the underlyingly /iba/ sequence should cause it to apply to the derived [ika] sequence too.
-It's unproblematic for SPE, assuming that either rules aren't iterative at all or rules can be tagged as to their iterativity.
-To deal with the phenomenon in OT, one possibility would be to change the markedness constraint into a two-level constraint forbidding [a] after an underlying /i/-this introduces a new type of constraint.
+It's unproblematic for SPE, assuming that either rules aren't iterative at all or rules can be specified as iterative or non-.
+To deal with the phenomenon in OT, one possibility would be to change the markedness constraint into a two-level constraint forbidding [a] after an underlying /i/-this introduces a new type of constraint and makes the theory more powerful.
 But perhaps another analysis is available.
-For example, maybe you find that the /a/s that fail to raise are all stressed (IDENT(hi)/stress >>iC0a), or the /a/s that do raise all belong to a particular affix (perhaps that affix's vowel is underspecified for height), or the triggering /i/ and target /a/ are always in the same foot (so the constraint is really (...iC0a...){foot}).
+For example, maybe you find that the /a/s that fail to raise are all stressed (IDENT(hi)/stress >>iC0a) , or the /a/s that do raise all belong to a particular affix (you could say that affix's vowel is underspecified for height, so IDENT(hi) isn't violated), or the triggering /i/ and target /a/ are always in the same foot (so the constraint is really (...iC0a...){foot}), or...
+The point is that by examining the data in detail you'll get a better idea of whether this is truly a case of non-iterativity.